 Combining several different illustrations can help move the viewer through the image and create more visual interest.

-Common features should unite all of the elements in your infographic in a compelling way.
+Common features should unite all of the elements in your infographic design in a compelling way.
 One obvious example is the color palette.

 You don’t want to use every color of the rainbow in a single infographic.
 Instead, create a palette of three to five colors and stick to them.
 If you want more diversity in the image, use different shades of two or three colors.
 The image will still look cohesive, but you’ll have more artistic freedom.